heeelga/thriftio/README.md

 <b>Warning:</b>
 Incorrect login attempts are logged in the database.
 After 5 failed attempts, the corresponding IP address will be blocked and redirected to Google or another specified site.

+If you plan to share this app with your family or friends, please inform them that their IP address and approx. origin will be logged when logging in.

 <h2>Project Goal</h2>

 I created this app to track my expenses in an easy, mobile-friendly manner without too many complicated features.
 I also wanted the app to support inviting family members.